- Studying Law at Yale

 Firms Sponsoring Split Public Interest Summers

 Several law firms have instituted programs that enable law students to work part of the summer with the firm, and part of the summer with a public interest organization, with the firm paying the students’ salaries for the entire summer.
 These generous plans allow law students to explore two types of legal practice and demonstrate the firms’ strong commitment to pro bono work.
 We encourage students to discuss these opportunities with firms and to seek firms that support public interest law and pro bono work through these and other programs.

-Akin Gump Strauss Hauer & Feld Pro Bono Scholars Summer Program is a two-year program for up to ten 1Ls.
-During the first summer, the Scholars spend at least seven weeks at a public interest organization and four weeks at either the firm’s DC, New York, Los Angeles, Dallas, or Houston offices working on pro bono matters.
+Akin Gump Strauss Hauer & Feld Pro Bono Scholars Summer Program is a two-year program.
+During the first summer, the Scholars spend at least six weeks at a public interest organization and four weeks at either the firm’s DC, New York, Los Angeles, Dallas, or Houston offices working on pro bono matters.
 Salary for the entire period is commensurate with the firm’s summer associate salary.
 For the second summer the students are expected to work in the office of their first summer, with summer associate salary, and will be given a commercial workload as well as pro bono opportunities.
 Scholars will be eligible for a post-graduation offer after completing the second summer at Akin.
 Scholars are also eligible to receive a $25,000 scholarship.
 The first half of the scholarship ($12,500) is paid upon the scholar honoring their commitment to return to the firm as a 2L summer associate.
 The second half of the scholarship ($12,500) is paid upon the scholar’s commitment to return to the firm as a first year associate following law school graduation.

 Bradley offers a split summer opportunity for a 1L or 2L student.
 The student will work a minimum of 6 weeks at Bradley Arant Boult Cummings and the balance of the summer (a minimum of 4 weeks) at a public service organization approved by the firm.